Shadman77/node-js-design-patterns/Note.md

 Avoid coupling the sender of a request to its reciever by giving more than one object a change to handle the request.
 Chain the receiving objects and pass the request along the chain. ch4->1,2

+# Object Behavioral: Command

+Encapsulating a request as an object, thereby letting you parameterize with different requests, queue or log requests, and support undoable operations. ch4->3,4,5

+# Object Behavioral: Iterator

+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation. ch4->6,7

+# Object Behavioral: Observer

+Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically. ch4->8,9

+# Object Behavioral: Strategy

+Define a family of algorithms, encapsulating each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it. ch->10,11